 We’ll give the Community Voices participants the abilities to make them as good as any other high-profile name in a journalist’s contact book.

 In other words: Community Voices will make the playing field a little more even.

-If you’re a journo reading this and you’re thinking, well, what now?
-Keep an eye out.
-In the coming months, as these Community Voices develop their skills, they’ll be approaching media with comment on all kinds of issues.
 Get to know them via their profiles, and be ready to invite them in, and add them to your contact book, when the time comes.

 And if you’re interested to do the hard work in your newsroom to do better with diversity in your people or your content, you may find some ideas in my Churchill Fellowship paper on practical D&I strategies for media.

 Andrea Ho is the Institute’s Director of Education.

 She was previously Head of Planning for the ABC’s Regional and Local Division, with executive responsibility for a broad portfolio including emergency broadcasting, diversity and inclusion, content collaboration, workforce development, and technology partnerships for teams in 56 locations.